Where Can You Source Initial Funding?

-There is also a wealth of information to be found on the internet.
-Try the Federal Government's Department of Families, Community Services and Indigenous Affairs portal at http://community.gov.au for topics ranging from starting, managing and developing your community organisation to grants & funding and internet tools and tips.
+There is also a wealth of information to be found on the Internet.
+Try the Federal Government's Department of Families, Community Services and Indigenous Affairs portal at http://community.gov.au for topics ranging from starting, managing and developing your community organisation to grants and Internet tools and tips.

 Also try the Australian Government's Regional Development Australia Network (RDAs) which supports the growth and development of Australia's regions - for more information see: http://www.rda.gov.au/

-There are some philanthropic organisations that also my provide assistance, for example, the Foundation for Rural Renewal and Regional (FRRR) provide annual grants to support health, social, economic, cultural, environmental and education projects for the benefit of rural and regional Australia.
-For me information see www.frrr.org.au
+There are some philanthropic organisations that also may provide assistance, for example, the Foundation for Rural Renewal and Regional (FRRR) provide annual grants to support health, social, economic, cultural, environmental and education projects for the benefit of rural and regional Australia.
+For more information see www.frrr.org.au

 A listing of available grants across Australia and how to successfully apply is at http://community.grantready.com.au/ in the Find & Manage Money section.